kvz/node-depurar/README.md

 Saving you some precious keystrokes : )

-If you don't like the automatic guessing of the package name, you can also just litter your project with:
+If you don't like the automatic guessing of the library name, you can also just litter your project with:

 ```coffeescript
 debug = require("depurar")("foo")
 ```

-causing only the second `Bar` part to be guessed based on the basename of the file where you include it.
+causing only the second `Bar` part to be automatically established.

 ### Picks color based on namespace, not rotation